-Here are 7 ways to get Portuguese citizenship and a Portuguese passport.
+Here are the 7 ways to get Portuguese citizenship and a Portuguese passport.

 - Birth or birthright citizenship.